DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 Talk to your provider about whether your experience makes you eligible for this route.

 Or, find other ways you can [train to be a teacher](/train-to-be-a-teacher).

+### If you're based overseas or a non-UK citizen

+If you’re based overseas, you will need to contact a [non-UK assessment only provier](/train-to-be-a-teacher/assessment-only-route-to-qts#group--non-uk).
+You may also be interested in [international qualified teacher satus (iQTS)](/non-uk-teachers/international-qualified-teacher-status\).
+With iQTS, you can train where you live and work, with no need to visit the UK.

+If you’re a non-UK citizen based in the UK, contact one of the regional or national providers listed on this page.